Practical example recording advance payments: Spanish legislation

 47700000 – Collected VAT 104,13

-The VAT amount for the prepayment is registered in the tax return for the month you record the prepayment in.
+The VAT amount for the advance payment is registered in the tax return for the month you record the advance payment in.

 Recording the invoice

-Recording the journal entry for the invoice with prepayment starts in the usual way:
+Recording the journal entry for the invoice with advance payment starts in the usual way:

 1. Create a new invoice journal entry.